 STAR SITE: http://www.thescholarshiphub.org.uk/ the place to find funding for UK/EU under and post graduate study + Degree Apprenticeship schemes.
-Provides detail on thousands of scholarships, awards and bursaries designed to widen access to Universities. detail on the 14 industries currently offering Degree Apprenticeships.
+Provides detail on thousands of scholarships, awards and bursaries designed to widen access to Universities as well as details on the 14 industries currently offering Degree Apprenticeships.

 So you’ve turned 18 and compulsory learning is finished.
 If you haven’t yet gained a level 3 or below then remember you can go to a Further education college to progress.

 If you are finishing compulsory education and have achieved a level 3, you might want to carry on with your studies.
 Whether there is a particular subject you would like to study, or if you are just looking around, it’s a good idea to start researching your options.